Email Marketing is Global

 International Email Regulations

 Email can be a highly effective marketing channel for campaigns running in multiple countries, however, it’s important to understand that regulations impacting email marketing can vary significantly from one country to another.
-Outside of the U.S. and CAN-SPAM, perhaps the most significant law to understand is the General Data Protection Act (GDPR) in the European Union.
+Outside of the U.S. and CAN-SPAM, perhaps the most significant law to understand is the General Data Protection Regulation (GDPR) in the European Union.
 GDPR is a much broader law, impacting marketing channels well beyond email.
 But, it’s impact on email is significant, as it sets requirements for both receiving prior permission to email recipients as well as rules for responding to opt-out requests.

 GDPR Compliance